playfulprogramming/playfulprogramming/content/blog/react-refs-complete-story/index.md

 How do you get the `ref` property name to work as expected with functional components?

 You can use the `ref` property name to forward refs by using the `forwardRef` API.
-When defining a functional component, instead of simply being an arrow function, you pass `forwardRef` with the arrow function as it's first property.
+When defining a functional component, instead of simply being an arrow function like you would otherwise, you assign the component to a `forwardRef` with the arrow function as it's first property.
 From there, you can access `ref` from the second property of the inner arrow function.

 ```jsx
 const Container = React.forwardRef((props, ref) => {